DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/local-paging.md

 # LocalPaging Plugin Reference

-Plugin that performs local data paging.
+A plugin that performs local data paging.
 It also changes the current page if the provided one cannot be applied due to a smaller amount of available pages.

 ## User Reference